By Francie Healy

 “Go home, stay home, and don’t come out until it’s safe.”

 For many of us, the COVID-19 pandemic meant scrambling to create some sort of temporary home workspace.

-Months later, hunched over a kitchen counter or coffee table, or sitting on a hard chair that belongs in the dining room, we realize it’s time to make real changes.
+Now here we are, almost two years later, hunched over a kitchen counter or coffee table, or sitting on a hard chair that belongs in the dining room.
+For us, it’s time to make real changes.
 Working from home is probably here to stay.

 But before we call a renovator, Sarah Hobbs, an Ergonomist with Workplace Safety and Prevention Services (WSPS), urges us to do some research.

 WSPS is a not-for-profit organization committed to protecting Ontario workers and businesses.
 Sarah, a registered kinesiologist, understands better than most the potential of long-term problems if you spend many hours of your day in front of a computer.

 She says you probably don’t need a lot of space, but ideally it will be free from distraction.
 Better still, it should be a space with a door you can close at the end of the day and leave your work behind until tomorrow.
 The middle of your living room or bedroom or kitchen just doesn’t cut it, especially if you have a family.

 Sarah says there are two most-important things to consider.

 “Invest in a good chair,” she advises.
 “You might be tempted to choose a pretty one that looks nice and fits with your decor, but you’ll be sorry after the first week.
 Be prepared to spend a minimum of $300.”